About RMCI

 In September 2014, a small group of superyacht coatings industry experts and practitioners came together at a location on the UK South Coast to test and prove the Registered Marine Coatings Inspectors (RMCI) course.
 The project was originally the brainchild of Tony Rice (ICOMIA Secretary-General at the time) and the late Peter Morgan, a corrosion expert and past President of the International Institute of Marine Surveying (IIMS).
-Peter tutored the week long test course with assistance from Gordon Bailey OBE and invigilated the examination.
 And so the qualification was born.
-Since its launch, well over 100 inspectors have successfully achieved the standard, many of whom are now in the process of revalidating their qualifications.
+Since its launch, well over 200 inspectors have successfully achieved the standard, many of whom have continued to revalidate their qualification at five-yearly intervals.

-Instigated by the International Council of Marine Industry Associations (ICOMIA), working with the Marine Surveying Academy, which manages the programme and its parent company IIMS, (the awarding body), the SuperYacht Builders Association (SYBAss) and paint heavyweights, AkzoNobel, became stakeholders.
-The course and the qualification and the certification system were produced in response to the request from these bodies, all of whom perceived problems in this multi-million dollar niche sector.
+Instigated by the International Council of Marine Industry Associations (ICOMIA), in conjunction with IIMS, (the awarding body and organisation that administers the qualification), the SuperYacht Builders Association (SYBAss) and paint heavyweights, AkzoNobel, became stakeholders.
+The course, the qualification and the certification system were developed in response to the request from these bodies, all of whom perceived quality issues in this multi-million dollar niche sector.

-Until the RMCI qualification was developed and launched, there were no specific qualifications for marine coatings inspectors.
-There are of course NACE, FROSIO and ICorr qualifications that touch upon the marine industry, but nothing dedicated especially to mega yachts, superyachts and large pleasure vessels.
+Until the RMCI qualification was developed and launched, there was no specific qualification for marine coatings inspectors.
+There are, of course, NACE, FROSIO and ICorr qualifications that touched upon the marine industry, but nothing dedicated specifically to mega yachts, superyachts and large pleasure vessels.

 Candidates are most likely to have a NACE, or FROSIO or ICorr Level II qualification and significant relevant coatings industry experience.

-Originally designed as a five-day residential course, the development and success of remote learning via the internet have necessitated a rethink following the Covid pandemic.
-Delegates are required to study specially prepared pre-course webinars and then to attend a physical location for two and a half days, which includes the practical examination.
+Originally designed as a five-day residential course, the development and success of remote learning via the internet necessitated a rethink following the pandemic.
+Delegates are required to attend specially prepared pre-course webinars and then go to a physical location over four days, which includes all examinations.

 Some of the areas that are presented and discussed during the course include: